-In Boston, Sugarbaker helped develop the International Mesothelioma Program, the largest of its kind, attracting clinicians and researchers from around the world.
-He expects his efforts in Texas to have a similar magnetic effect.
+In Boston, Sugarbaker helped develop the International Mesothelioma Program (IMP), the largest of its kind, attracting clinicians and researchers from around the world.

-Sugarbaker is most known for his skill in conducting an EPP surgery, but he occasionally uses other surgeries to treat pleural mesothelioma.
-In some patients who are elderly or not in good enough health to handle an EPP, Sugarbaker may perform a pleurectomy/decortication (P/D), which involves removal of the lung lining and cancerous parts of the lung, but keeps the lung intact.
+Sugarbaker was most known for his skill in conducting an EPP surgery, but he occasionally used other surgeries to treat pleural mesothelioma.
+In some patients who were elderly or not in good enough health to handle an EPP, Sugarbaker performed a pleurectomy and decortication (P/D), which involves removal of the lung lining and cancerous parts of the lung, but keeps the lung intact.
 A P/D has less risk of complication and a shorter recovery time, but the chance of local cancer recurrence is higher than with EPP.

-In addition to using traditional systemic chemotherapy, Sugarbaker has experience in using intrapleural chemotherapy, which applies heated chemotherapy directly into the pleural lung lining during surgery.
+In addition to using traditional systemic chemotherapy, Sugarbaker sometimes used intrapleural chemotherapy, which applies heated chemotherapy directly into the pleural lung lining during surgery.
 This localized approach to chemotherapy allows the drug to penetrate tumors at their origin, but the drug cannot reach cancer cells that have spread beyond the lung lining.
 Sugarbaker found that higher doses of cisplatin used for intrapleural chemotherapy resulted in longer survival for patients who underwent P/D.

-The Lung Institute at Baylor will provide diagnostic and treatment services for most disorders of the lungs.
-It also will treat disease of the esophagus, chest wall and mediastinum.
+The Lung Institute at Baylor provides diagnostic and treatment services for most disorders of the lungs.
+It also treats disease of the esophagus, chest wall and mediastinum.
 It includes specialists from medical oncology, surgery, radiation oncology, pulmonary medicine and radiology.

-Sugarbaker is directing the clinical and research programs at the Lung Institute.
-Part of his vision is a comprehensive program that crosses departments and disciplines.
+Sugarbaker was directing the clinical and research programs at the Lung Institute before his death.
+Part of his vision was a comprehensive program that crosses departments and disciplines.

 "Part of what attracted me to Baylor was the opportunity to build something that never has been done before," he said.
 "I see a large role for clinical and translational research, with an eye on getting new treatments to patients as soon as possible.
 The program will also have a strong surgical presence."

-The surgical program will be at Baylor St. Luke's Medical Center.
-Sugarbaker also will serve as chief of general thoracic surgery at Baylor.
-Among his clinical interests are video-assisted thoracic surgery, minimally invasive surgery, lung volume reduction surgery and general thoracic surgery.
+The surgical program of the Lung Institute is at Baylor St. Luke's Medical Center.
+Sugarbaker also served as chief of general thoracic surgery at Baylor.
+Among his clinical interests were video-assisted thoracic surgery, minimally invasive surgery, lung volume reduction surgery and general thoracic surgery.